 • Larry Jackley is elected Chair of the Board.

-• The Church becomes a member of the regional Unitarian Universalist Affordable Housing Coalition.
+• The Church becomes a member of the regional UU Affordable Housing Coalition.

 • Larry Jackley is re-elected Chair of the Board.